 Choosing the Right Size Bialetti

-As you choose your pot size, we have to highlight that capacity does not affect brewing results.
+As you choose your pot size, I have to highlight that capacity does not affect brewing results.
 The only difference between these differently sized models is the amount of water they can boil at one time.

 Know the Difference between the Cup and Cup of Coffee